CTAs is the most common manager type in the database and we have devoted a separate page to explain the taxonomy in this group.

 - AI – Managers using artificial intelligence or machine learning to extract signals from markets.
 Sometimes, this is also called pattern recognition or similar terms.
 But pattern recognition may not always be an AI technology, in those cases, the manager is sorted under a different category.

 - Behavioral – Strategies seeking to exploit repetitive behavior from human investors and speculators.

 - Contrarian – A manager seeking to predict market turns, trading in an anticipatory way.

-- Option Strategy – Strategies that are using options or volatility related instrument to express views or strategies in the market.
+- Options Strategy – Strategies that are using options or volatility-related instruments to express views or strategies in the market.

 - Option Writer – A strategy that sells options, often in an attempt to exploit the volatility premia – the difference between implied and realized volatility.
 Most commonly this strategy has catastrophic downside when realized exceeds implied.

 - Short Term – Strategies that hold positions for a few days or even intraday.
 These managers are typically capacity-constrained but can offer uncorrelated return streams.